 After months of different paths, we think we have the most reliable way to install Python via conda through an Electron app.
 What we did:

-• We wrote an install.sh. script that separates out each step of the process so each step can be run separately
+. script that separates out each step of the process so each step can be run separately - In our

-• In our install.sh. script, we wrote checks for each step of the process to see if the previous steps worked, and if not, what might have gone wrong
+. script, we wrote checks for each step of the process to see if the previous steps worked, and if not, what might have gone wrong - In our

 What This All Looks Like In the App